industrial-edge/S7-1500V-getting-started/docs/Installation.md

 ## Install 1517V application and setup its IP address

-1. Install the app CPU1517V from IEM on your IEVD as any other app.
-When the app is intsalled, it should appear in the UI of IEVD:
+1. Install the CPU 1517V app from IEM onto your IEVD, just like any other app.
+Once the installation is complete, the app will appear in the IEVD user interface:

 ![Installed_apps](graphics/Installed_apps.png)